hellmarbecker/blog/_posts/2021-09-25-multivalue-dimensions-in-apache-druid-part-3.markdown

 - Multi-value handling strategy can enable a lot of interesting analytics use cases.
 - Use unsorted arrays if you want to keep the original order of items.
 - Don't confuse array aggregation functions and multi-value functions.

+Next time, let's find out not only how many orders matched a certain list, but also who were the customers behind these orders.
+Here, the `STRING_AGG` function will come in handy.
+See you then!